binaryage/cljs-devtools/docs/configuration.md

 ### Configuration via environmental variables

 We use [binaryage/env-config](https://github.com/binaryage/env-config) library to allow configuration overrides via environmental variables.
-The prefix for our configuration variables is `CLJS_DEVTOOLS`.
+Common prefix for our configuration variables is `CLJS_DEVTOOLS`.

-For example, in Bash shell you can do something like to achieve configuration matching the config map above:
+For example, in a Bash shell you can do this to achieve configuration matching the config map above:

     lein clean
     env CLJS_DEVTOOLS/FN_SYMBOL=F \
       CLJS_DEVTOOLS/PRINT_CONFIG_OVERRIDES=true \
       CLJS_DEVTOOLS/FEATURES_TO_INSTALL="~[:formatters :hints]" \
       lein cljsbuild once

-Please note that environmental variables are retrieved during compilation in macro expansion.
-So they must be present during ClojureScript compilation and you have to reset compilation caches after changing the environment.
+Please note that environmental variables are retrieved during compilation in a macro expansion.
+So proper environment must be present during ClojureScript compilation and you have to clear compilation caches after changing the environment.

 ### Programmatic configuration